This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Fiber Couplers”.

 Explanation: There are two fabrication techniques available for three port couplers.
 First is a lateral offset method which relies on the overlapping of the fiber end faces and the other is the semi-transparent mirror method.
 Using these techniques, three port couplers with both multimode and single-mode fibers can be fabricated.

-8. The most common method for manufacturing couplers is ____________
+8. Which is the most common method for manufacturing couplers?

 a) Wavelength division multiplexing